Dynamics of scrape-off layer filaments in detached conditions: Model

 \section{Model}

-STORM is a 2 fluid, full-f plasma model for the study of filaments~\cite{easy14a,easy16a,walkden16a,schworer17a} implemented using the MPI parallelised library BOUT++~\cite{dudson08a,dudson15a}.
+STORM is a 2 fluid plasma model for the study of filaments~\cite{easy14a,easy16a,walkden16a,schworer17a} implemented using the MPI parallelised library BOUT++~\cite{dudson08a,dudson15a}.
 BOUT++ allows a user to implement fluid models in curvi-linear geometry in close to analytical form.
 BOUT++ is open source, published under the LGPL license, and thus freely available~\footnote{https://boutproject.github.io/}.
 STORM has recently been extended to include neutrals~\cite{schworer17a,schworer18a}.

-The neutrals models have been implemented using an object oriented approach, providing a common interface, from which the actual implementations are derived.
-This allows the user to easily switch on and off the neutrals, or change the neutrals model, even at run time.
-It further allows to separate the neutral model development from the development of STORM.
-Finally, this allows to use the neutrals model in other projects, as the neutrals model has a simple interface, allowing fast integration.
+Similar to the previous study, 1D background profiles, an extension of the two-point model, only retaining the parallel dimension are evolve to steady state.
+The 1D domain represents a flux tube, with one end representing upstream, and the other one representing the target with sheath boundary conditions.
+Onto the profiles the filaments are seeded and evolved.

 The neutral model consists of the density of the neutrals atoms $n_n$, of which the logarithm is evolved.
+The equations are written in Bohm units, as is the rest of the STORM code~\cite{schworer18a,easy14a}.